A-Star100/HTTP-Server/README.md

 It is a Unix executable so it should also work on Linux, but has not been tested there.

 ### Android
 The Android build was created and compiled with [MIT App Inventor](https://appinventor.mit.edu) and is experimental (so it may not work as seamlessly as the Windows and Mac versions), but still does something nonetheless.
-It (like 99% of all Android apps) uses Java and since this app is bigger than the Mac and Windows apps, it primarily uses Java, butting out other languages.
+It uses Java.
 ****-*The Android build can only serve raw text data.*-****
 ## Compile from source
 If you want to compile from source and create modified versions, follow the instructions below: